-WSL: Tottenham v Brighton & Hove Albion
+Tottenham put four past Brighton

 Post update

-Foul by Rachel Williams (Tottenham Hotspur Women).
+Foul by Rosella Ayane (Tottenham Hotspur Women).

 Post update